-Looking for assurance that you’re making the right investments in technology?
-Below, we outline three factors that are critical to successful technology decisions – irrespective of what brands or type of gear and software you choose.
+Looking for assurance that you’re making the right investments in new technologies?
+Below, we outline three factors that are critical to a successful technology decision-making process– irrespective of what brands or type of gear and software you choose.

 These questions are not new – we have been hearing them for decades.
 And, given the trends and past experiences in the market, they are quite reasonable to ask.

-Business news headlines often tell us that XYZ company lost its customers or market share due to being held back by “old” technology.
-They also tell of the latest new tech companies or capabilities that will change everything, only to see that promising innovation gobbled up and buried by larger entities, leaving early adopters out on a ledge.
+We frequently read in business news headlines that XYZ company lost customers or market share as a result of being constrained by “old” technology.
+They also tell of the latest new tech companies or project management capabilities that will change everything, only to see that promising innovation gobbled up and buried by larger entities, leaving early adopters out on a ledge.
 All this can lead one to wonder whether effective technology is a viable goal or just a pipe dream.

-Our first response to questions about technology is often “it depends,” which can sound like an evasion or consultant-speak, but in fact is just plain truthful.
-Which leads us to our first key to effective technology:
+Our first response to questions about the best technology is often “it depends,” which can sound like evasion or consultant-speak, but in fact, is just plain truthful.
+This leads us to our first key to effective and agile technology:

-The right technology is highly dependent on and specific to a company’s own unique mission, needs, current state, capacity, risk tolerance, culture and attitude.
-Firms who simply follow the technology deployed by the market leaders can end up with vastly different results, even failure, and be left wondering why.
+The right technology is highly dependent on and specific to a company’s own unique mission, needs, current state, capacity, risk tolerance, culture, and attitude.
+Firms that simply follow the technology deployed by the market leaders can end up with vastly different results, even failure, and be left wondering why.
 Some of the hardest work we do is to counsel a client on why they are not the same as XYZ organization and why they were disappointed trying to follow them.
-Designing for technology success requires honest self-awareness, followed by informed execution.
-Effective technology happens when multiple dimensions are considered and developed into a unique plan tailored to the company’s specific needs, and fired off in the right sequences.
+Designing for technology that empowers your company in real time requires honest self-awareness, followed by informed execution.
+Effective decisions happen when multiple dimensions are considered and developed into a unique plan tailored to the company’s specific needs, and fired off in the right sequences.
 As with well-timed and choreographed fireworks on the Fourth of July, sometimes the results can be spectacular.

 No matter what technology solution you choose for your firm, you won’t reap benefits if it isn’t adopted by your users.
-The most challenging factor in any technical endeavor has always been making sure people are properly aligned to succeed.
-This means evaluating your entire organization in terms of staff quantity, quality, skills, attitude, organizational barriers, incentives, adaptability and shared motivation.
+The most challenging factor in any technical endeavor has always been making sure business leaders are properly aligned to succeed.
+This means evaluating your entire organization in terms of staff quantity, quality, skills, attitude, organizational barriers, incentives, adaptability, and shared motivation.
 Brilliant technicians can create and install, but aligned and motivated leaders and staff throughout your organization are the true critical success factors.
 We see the “people factor” impacting every engagement, no matter what technology choices were made and how well they were implemented.
-Leaders of organizations need recognize the criticality of people across the enterprise and may even change their culture to ensure effective technology adoption.
+Senior executives of organizations need to recognize the criticality of people across the enterprise and may even change their culture to ensure effective technology adoption and improved workflow.